larzza/messageboard/README.md

 A RESTful API to serve as the backend for a public message board.

 Features:

-- A client can create a message in the service
+- A client can create a message in the service.
-- A client can modify their own messages
+- A client can modify their own messages.
-- A client can delete their own messages
+- A client can delete their own messages.
-- A client can view all messages in the service
+- A client can view all messages in the service.

 For now an in-memory solution for storing data is used.